-Blue Martini, Bonefish Grill, Brad’s Funnel Cake Cafe, Brio Tuscan Grille, California Pizza Kitchen, Capriotti’s Sandwich Shop, Claim Jumper, Coffee Bean and Tea Leaf, Crazy Pita Rotisserie & Grill, Double Helix Wine & Whiskey Lounge, Fleming’s Prime Steakhouse & Wine Bar, Gameworks (they have drinks and appetizers), Hot Dog on a Stick, Kabuki Japanese Restaurant, La Bella Napoli, Lazy Dog Restaurant & Bar, Loco Cantina, Lollicup, LV Bar, McFadden’s Restaurant & Saloon, Miller’s Ale House, Neche, Nestle Toll House Cafe, Panda Express, Pot Liquor BBQ, Potato Corner, Teavana, Texas de Brazil, Tommy Bahama’s Restaurant & Bar, Wetzel’s Pretzels, Yard House, Yogurtland.
+Blue Martini, Bonefish Grill, Brad’s Funnel Cake Cafe, Brio Tuscan Grille, California Pizza Kitchen, Capriotti’s Sandwich Shop, Claim Jumper, Coffee Bean and Tea Leaf, Crazy Pita, Double Helix Wine & Whiskey Lounge, Fleming’s Prime Steakhouse & Wine Bar, Gameworks (they have drinks and appetizers), Hot Dog on a Stick, Kabuki Japanese Restaurant, La Bella Napoli, Lazy Dog Restaurant & Bar, Loco Cantina, Lollicup, LV Bar, McFadden’s Restaurant & Saloon, Miller’s Ale House, Neche, Nestle Toll House Cafe, Panda Express, Pot Liquor BBQ, Potato Corner, Teavana, Texas de Brazil, Tommy Bahama’s Restaurant & Bar, Wetzel’s Pretzels, Yard House, Yogurtland.

 Besides the selection of restaurants and shops, there’s a an AMC Town Square 18 movie theater and the Wassa Baobag Boutique Theater.
-Then there’s Stoney’s Rockin’ Country, which as you can imagine, is a country bar.
+Then there’s Stoney’s Rockin’ Country, which, as you can imagine, is a country bar.
 Other entertainment options include Escapology (an escape room), Paper Petals and Wine, and the Pinot’s Pallette, a place where you can sip wine with friends and paint.